Robotic Pick-and-Place of Novel Objects in Clutter with Multi-Affordance Grasping and Cross-Domain Image Matching: Experiments

 \subsection{Evaluating Multi-affordance Grasping}

-\myparagraph{Datasets.} To generate datasets for learning affordance-based grasping, we designed a simple labeling interface that prompts users to manually annotate suction and grasp proposals over RGB-D images collected from the real system.
+\mypara{Datasets.} To generate datasets for learning affordance-based grasping, we designed a simple labeling interface that prompts users to manually annotate good and bad suction and grasp proposals over RGB-D images collected from the real system.
 For suction, users who have had experience working with our suction gripper are asked to annotate pixels of suctionable and non-suctionable areas on raw RGB-D images overlooking cluttered bins full of various objects.
 Similarly, users with experience using our parallel-jaw gripper are asked to sparsely annotate positive and negative grasps over re-projected heightmaps of cluttered bins, where each grasp is represented by a pixel on the heightmap and an angle corresponding to the orientation (parallel-jaw motion) of the gripper.
 On the interface, users directly paint labels on the images with wide-area circular (suction) or rectangular (grasping) brushstrokes.
 The diameter and angle of the strokes can be adjusted with hotkeys.
 The color of the strokes are green for positive labels and red for negative labels.
-Examples of images and labels from this dataset can be found in \figref{fig:dataset} of the Appendix.
+Examples of images and labels from this dataset can be found in Fig.~\ref{fig:dataset}.
 During training, we further augment each grasp label by adding additional labels via small jittering (less than 1.6cm).
-In total, the dataset contains 1837 RGB-D images with suction and grasp labels.
-We use a 4:1 training/testing split across this dataset to train and evaluate different models.
+In total, the grasping dataset contains 1837 RGB-D images with pixel-wise suction and grasp labels.
+We use a 4:1 training/testing split of these images to train and evaluate different grasping models.

+Although this grasping dataset is small for training a deep network from scratch, we find that it is sufficient for fine-tuning our architecture with ResNets pre-trained on ImageNet.
+An alternative method would be to generate a large dataset of annotations using synthetic data and simulation, as in \cite{mahler2017}.
+However, then we would have to bridge the domain gap between synthetic and real 3D data, which is difficult for arbitrary real-world objects (see further discussion on this point in the comparison to DexNet in Table \ref{table:affordance-prediction}).
+Manual annotations make it easier to embed in the dataset information about material properties which are difficult to capture in simulation (\eg porous objects are non-suctionable, heavy objects are easier to grasp than to suction).